Daniel Woge

-Daniel Woge (1717-1797) was a German draughtsman and painter.
+Daniel Woge (1717-1797) was a German drawer (artists) and painter.

 Life

 He was born in Berlin and trained under Antoine Pesne before being summoned to Neustrelitz by Adolphus Frederick IV to be his court painter.
 He remained in the town until his death there.
 He mainly produced portraits of Adolphus Frederick and his family, though he did also produce altarpieces (such as that for the Nikolaikirche in Friedland) and produced drawings which others worked up for engravings.
 All the major museums in Mecklenburg have paintings by him in their collections - there are also some in the portrait collection at Gripsholm Castle in Sweden.